MitchellTesla/Max-Q_ml/README.md

 # Max - Q      (maximum dynamic pressure)
 R&D of advanced gradient boosting algorithms implemented in artificial neural-networks, as a form of Time-Series execution.

 XGBoost is a software library that stands for extreme gradient boosting.
-The library is an implementation of gradient boosting machines created by Tianqi Chen as a research project, and since contributed to by other developers.
-XGBoost focuses on computational speed and model performance, offering optimization features such as Gradient Boosting, Stochastic Gradient Boosting, and Regularized Gradient Boosting.
+The library is an implementation of gradient boosting machines created by Tianqi Chen as a research project, and since contributed to and by other developers.

 <img src=https://raw.githubusercontent.com/dmlc/dmlc.github.io/master/img/logo-m/xgboost.png width=135/>  eXtreme Gradient Boosting
 ===========